Nilarnab857/Pairs-Trading-and-Cointegration-Strategy/README.md

 ## Results

 The results of the pairs trading strategy, including the performance metrics and visualizations, are documented in the Jupyter notebook.
-Additionally, the PowerPoint presentation provides a detailed explanation of the methodology and findings.